 We should be glad to know where the commanding General gets the power, what authority of law he has, to dismiss and cashier commissioned officers, without a court martial, or other authority recognized by law, or the Army Regulations.

 And we now give notice to Gen. Hurlburt, and all whom it may concern, that if these officers are sent home in disgrace without the judgment of a proper and competent Court, that he will hear from them again before the war is over.

-The above was admittedly written by an Ohio politician who was undoubtedly taking up for the men (and voting constituents) from his state.
-But now we have two accounts of the battery being treated unfairly in the opinions of two writers.
+The above was admittedly written by an Ohio politician who was undoubtedly taking up for the men (and voting constituents) from his state, but one who was said to have been on the field and a witness to the events described.
+And now we have two accounts of the battery being treated unfairly in the opinions of two writers.

 Lanny Smith in his recent two volume set on the Union Army at Shiloh gives a bit more insight to the 13th Ohio Battery's story:

 General Hurlbut reported that he ordered the 13th Ohio Battery on the right and somewhat advanced in cover of timber, so as to concentrate the fire upon the open ground in front.
 He further described the position to which Captain Myers was directed to take up position as on the reverse slope of a crest of ground and in an open grove of trees.